zmedelis/bosquet/README.md

 The call to generation function takes in:
 - `template` defined above
 - `data` is the data to fill in the template slots (`title` and `genre`)
+- `model-opts` optional options for the model, merge with config from the tag

 The generation comes back with a tuple where the *first* member will contain all the text which got its slots filled in and generated completion.